Limiting beliefs at work: 10 examples to overcome now

 These types of beliefs come from a place of fear, and everyone has them.
 The goal is to learn how to identify and combat limiting beliefs so they don't prevent you from getting out of your comfort zone.

-You may be tempted to tell yourself you’re not good enough or that you’ll never be good enough in order to keep you safe, but in the end, these beliefs prevent you from empowering yourself and your team from being the best.
+You may be tempted to tell yourself you're not good enough in order to keep yourself safe.
+In the end, these beliefs prevent you and your team from being the best.

 The trick is to recognize your own limiting beliefs when they come up and use that recognition to reframe how you think about yourself.
 You can also build your team management skills by encouraging your team to do the same.